certik/hermes2d/doc/src/tutorial.rst

       return (-CONST_F/4)*(x*x + y*y);
     }

-See the `main.cpp <http://hpfem.org/git/gitweb.cgi/hermes2d.git/blob/HEAD:/tutorial/04-bc-dirichlet/main.cpp>`_ file in the example 04-bc-dirichlet.
+See the `main.cpp <http://hpfem.org/git/gitweb.cgi/hermes2d.git/blob/HEAD:/tutorial/04-bc-dirichlet/main.cpp>`_
+file in the tutorial example `04-bc-dirichlet <http://hpfem.org/git/gitweb.cgi/hermes2d.git/tree/HEAD:/tutorial/04-dirichlet>`_.
 It is easy to see that the solution to this problem is the function

 .. math::